Key Takeaways

 Wegovy

-Wegovy is the only FDA-approved semaglutide for weight loss.
+Wegovy is the only FDA-approved medication in its class for weight loss.
 That doesn’t mean the FDA recommends Wegovy for anyone trying to lose weight.
 Instead, it’s recommended for individuals who meet specific criteria: have a body mass index (BMI) ≥30 or ≥27 with one or more weight-related comorbidities, such as untreated high blood pressure or heart disease.

 Wegovy is a once-weekly injection.
 The FDA recommends that medical practices train patients on how to self-inject Wegovy, though they also provide some general guidelines: